kutigbolahan/Gowagr_assessment/README.md

 ✅ Prioritized developer experience and maintainability over academic structure.
-✅ Fallback to cached data to ensure a smooth user experience during network disruptions ❌ Possibility of displaying outdated (stale) data when offline
+✅ Fallback to cached data to ensure a smooth user experience during network disruptions ❌ Possibility of displaying outdated (stale) data when offline ✅ Added pull-to-refresh capability to allow users manually reload data when online
+ This empowers users to fetch fresh data anytime, especially after reconnecting to the internet

 🛠 Tech Stack
 Flutter